Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 Certifying unsat is possible using only properties that $\subseteq$ is a partial order.

+### Using small models

+You can also consider that the theory has a small model property: Set constraints are satisfiable if and only if they are satisfiable in a _small_ model.

+* Given a bound $N$ on model size allocate $N$ bits for each set variable and check satisfiability of the Boolean encoding of the set constraints.
+For example, if $s \subseteq t$ is asserted and $bv_s, bv_t$ are two bit-vectors of length $N$, then the bit-vector constraint $bv_t \& \~ bv_s = 0$ encodes the subset relation.

+* Considering that the bound on the _small_ model may not be that small, does it make sense to add bits on demand?

 ## Completness for finite sets with select and ranges.

 This project is pen/paper as opposed to coding.